seanwhs/Web-Journey-Blueprint/05-capstone-project/readme.md

 Welcome to the final module of the **Web Journey Blueprint**.

-This is where everything you’ve learned stops being isolated exercises and becomes a **complete production-style application**.
+This is where isolated concepts collapse into a single outcome:

+> a **real, database-backed, full-stack Next.js application**

-You are no longer learning syntax.
+You are no longer practicing syntax.

-You are building a system.
+You are building a system with persistence, server logic, and UI composition.

 ---

 # 🧠 What This Module Really Is

-This capstone is not “one more tutorial project.”
+This capstone is not a tutorial project.

-It is a **compression of real-world frontend architecture** into a guided build.
+It is a **compressed version of real production architecture**, simplified for learning.

-You will combine:
+You are working with:

+* Next.js App Router
+* Server Components
+* Server Actions
+* Prisma ORM
-* JavaScript fundamentals
+* SQLite database
-* React component architecture
+* React UI components
-* TypeScript safety
-* Next.js full-stack patterns

-into a single cohesive application.
+Together, these form a real full-stack system.

 ---